iovation/launchkey-java/integration/README.md

-# iovation TruValidate Multifactor Authentication SDK for Java - Integration Tests
+# TransUnion TruValidate Multifactor Authentication SDK for Java - Integration Tests

 The TruValidate Multifactor Authentication SDK for Java in a large and remarkably complex set of code.
 As such, it requires a battery of integration tests to validate it is in good working order.
 The integration tests are BDD tests utilizing